fpuglap/promtior-chatbot/README.md

 # 🤖 Promtior RAG Chatbot

-An intelligent chatbot assistant that uses **Retrieval Augmented Generation (RAG)** to answer questions about Promtior's services, history, and capabilities based on real-time web scraping and document analysis.
+An intelligent **web-based** chatbot assistant that uses **Retrieval Augmented Generation (RAG)** to answer questions about Promtior's services, history, and capabilities based on real-time web scraping and document analysis.

 ---